Soft and crumbly, mantecados and polvorones are the most popular Christmas cookies here in Spain. Learn how to make them at home with this recipe.

 What are mantecados and polvorones?

-I think that polvorones are really just a type of mantecado that uses ground almonds, and that is dusted with powdered sugar.
-Mantecados, on the other hand, come in other varieties too.
-The main type of mantecado also uses ground almonds, but there are other flavors that use cocoa powder, lemon flavoring or even coconut.
-My favorite is the traditional one.
+I think that polvorones are really just a type of mantecado that is dusted with powdered sugar and shaped differently.
+Polvorones also tend to be unflavored, which lets them showcase the toasted flour, almonds, and lard.
+Mantecados, on the other hand, come in other flavor varieties too.
+The main type of mantecado is pretty much identical to the polvorones, without the powdered sugar, but you can also find many other flavors of mantecados that use cocoa powder, lemon flavoring or even coconut.
+My favorite is the traditional one (but the coconut ones come a close second).
+I also love the ones that have been sprinkled with sesame seeds.

 What I love most about mantecados and polvorones is their surprising texture that I could only describe as soft or even silky.
 The cookies are very crumbly and are sold wrapped in paper like a hard candy.
 The outside has a light crust from being baked in the oven, but the inside is soft and smooth.